Davinder-code/Lake-Shasta-Visitor-Website-Modern-UX-UI-Redesign/README.md

 As part of the team, I worked on:

-Writing the introduction, project intention, and persona section
+Writing the introduction, project intention, user testing and persona section

 Helping identify key problems in the original site